 - A teaspoon of vanilla extract makes the cookies slightly sweeter

-How to make black bean cookies
+How to make healthy chocolate cookies

 Drain and rinse the canned black beans and add them to the processor.
 Add the egg, cocoa, peanut butter, honey and bicarbonate of soda.